simon387/notes/java/liferay.md

 Sometime they are not related to Liferay, but I put them here anyway because I suppose they are pretty common in a LF environment!

+### Cannot cast on same package.class

+Maybe there is a level of cache, clear it in the server administration's page

+---

 ### Could not resolve module

 ```